DataSystemsGroupUT/dataeng/Streaming Data Engineering.md

 [.column]

--  Actors are lightweight objects that encapsulate a *state* and a *behavior*.
+-  Actors are lightweight objects that encapsulate a *state* and a *behaviour*.

 -  They share no mutable state among them, and in fact the only way to communicate is through asynchronous message passing.